triton-inference-server/perf_analyzer/genai-perf/docs/embeddings.md

 * `-m intfloat/e5-mistral-7b-instruct` is to specify what model you want to run (`intfloat/e5-mistral-7b-instruct`)
-* `--service-kind openai` is to specify that the server type is OpenAI-API compatible
-* `--endpoint-type embeddings` is to specify that the sent requests should be formatted to follow the [embeddings API](https://platform.openai.com/docs/api-reference/embeddings/create)
+* `--endpoint-type embeddings` is to specify that the sent requests should be formatted to follow the OpenAI [embeddings API](https://platform.openai.com/docs/api-reference/embeddings/create)
 * `--batch-size-text 2` is to specify that each request will contain the inputs for 2 individual inferences, making a batch size of 2